 Torsa Ghosal is a writer and scholar of humanities with research interest in narratology, models of cognition, global Anglophone literature, multimodality, and form-bending arts across media.
 She was born in Calcutta, India, and lives in Sacramento, USA, where she is an assistant professor of post-45 English at California State University.
 Her experimental novella Open Couplets was published by Yoda Press (India) in 2017.

-Torsa’s short stories, essays, and poems have appeared in Bustle, Lit Hub, Catapult, Michigan Quarterly Review Online, Entropy Magazine, The Hindu BLink, Himal Southasian, The Ladies Finger, Muse India, Aaduna, Poydras Review, and other magazines in South Asia and the US.
-She also worked as freelance reporter for The Times of India’s Kolkata Mirror, a web portal of Network 18, and as a coordinator for The Statesman Voices in the past.
-Identified as one of the notable books of September 2017 by World Literature Today, Open Couplets followed the chimera-chasing adventures of ethnographer Ira Chatterjee for a lost idol-maker in Kolkata and a missing poet in Lucknow.
+Torsa’s short stories, essays, and poems appear in Bustle, Lit Hub, Catapult, Michigan Quarterly Review Online, Entropy Magazine, The Hindu BLink, Himal Southasian, The Ladies Finger, Muse India, Aaduna, Poydras Review, and other magazines in South Asia and the US.
+From 2016-19, she edited the South Asian literary magazine, Papercuts.
+She has also worked as freelance reporter for The Times of India’s Kolkata Mirror, a web portal of Network 18, and as a coordinator for The Statesman Voices.
+Identified as one of the notable books of September 2017 by World Literature Today, her novella Open Couplets followed the chimera-chasing adventures of ethnographer Ira Chatterjee for a lost idol-maker in Kolkata and a missing poet in Lucknow.

 She is an alum of Community of Writers at Squaw Valley and Tin House Writer’s Workshop, and is completing a novel about ethnic conflict in contemporary India.